YangLin404/lora_weather_station/Demo's/Wso2_DAS_demo/Doc/Wso2DAS.md

 You wel get to see the next screen:
 ![Adding a receiver to the stream](img/EventReceiver.png)

 	Here you can give the event receiver a name and what the input type is.
 In this case we want to receive MQTT packets from an MQTT broker that is running beside the WSO2 DAS.
-We kan receive data from the WSO2 Message Broker on port 1883 (if there is no ofset on the Message Broker).
+We can receive data from the WSO2 Message Broker on port 1883 (if there is no ofset on the Message Broker).
 The topic is importent for the message broker as it needs to know to whome wich topics need to be send.

 >
 __Note:__After configuring the receiver it is important to define how data is mapped.
 >

+Standard the receiver expect data to be mapped like the structure below:

 ```
 {